forever-august/renews/README.md

 ## Configuration

-Configuration is loaded from `config.toml` in the working directory.
+Configuration is loaded from the file specified with `--config` (defaults to `/etc/renews.toml`).
 The following keys are recognised:

 - `port` - TCP port for plain NNTP connections.